bluemelov1/KomplRechnernetze/README.md

 [https://docs.vyos.io/en/latest/configuration/index.html#configuration-guide](https://docs.vyos.io/en/latest/configuration/index.html#configuration-guide)

+-> go more into nixos advantages and why we use it, explain what we expect out of it and the function of the translator

 ## Use cases
 For our proof of concept we choose some realistic use cases, where we provide the VyOS functionality by NixOS.
 While defining our goal we divided our use cases by komplexity.